MiYanDoris/GraspVLA-real-world-controller/README.md

 - Model server code is available [here](https://github.com/PKU-EPIC/GraspVLA).
 - Simulation evaluation code is available [here](https://github.com/MiYanDoris/GraspVLA-playground).

+**CAUTION:
+Ensure that the emergency stop button is available.
+If the robot arm behaves abnormally, press the emergency stop immediately.**

 ## Hardware Requirements
 - **Robot**: A Franka robot.
 The default Dockerfile supports the latest Franka Research 3.
 For earlier FER3 versions, use Dockerfile_FER3.